Wilton, Connecticut: Housing and land use

 Wilton has about 500 surviving 18th- and 19th-century homes.
 In 2005, Marilyn Gould, the director of the Wilton Historical Society said:

 People aren't taking down historic houses but the more modest homes that were built in the '50s and '60s....
 What that's doing is changing the affordability of the town and the demographic of the town.
 Wilton used to have a wide demographic of people who worked with their hands—artisans, builders, mechanics.
 Now it's management and upper management.

 Between 1999 and 2005, the town's voters endorsed spending $23 million through municipal bonds to preserve land.

 South Norwalk Electric and Water (SNEW) has a reservoir on the western side of town with about 350 acre of land, along with another 25 acre adjacent in New Canaan.
 In the fall, hunters with bows and arrows—no more than 10 at a time—are allowed to hunt deer on the Wilton property, in order to keep down the number of deer in the area.

-Wilton town center contains several local restaurants, boutiques, retail stores, including a Starbucks, and a Stop & Shop.These stores were added around 2000 next to the old Wilton Center, which consists of the Wilton Library, the Wilton Post Office, a CVS/Pharmacy, the Old Post Office Square, and the Village Market.
+Wilton town center contains several local restaurants, boutiques, retail stores .These stores were added around 2000 next to the old Wilton Center, which consists of the Wilton Library, the Wilton Post Office, the Old Post Office Square, and the Village Market.
 In the southern part of town, US 7 contains a business district.

 Recent nature access developments in town include the expansion of the Norwalk River Valley Trail, a multi-use trail designed to run between Norwalk and Danbury.

 Neighborhoods

-The southwest corner of town includes part of the Silvermine neighborhood (which also extends into New Canaan and Norwalk).
-Georgetown, which is primarily within the town but also extends into Redding and partly into Weston, is in the northeast corner of town.
+The southwestern corner of town includes part of the Silvermine neighborhood (which also extends into New Canaan and Norwalk).
+Georgetown, which is primarily within the town but also extends into Redding and partly into Weston, is in the northeastern corner of town.
 Other neighborhoods in town are South Wilton, Wilton Center, Gilbert Corners, Cannondale, and North Wilton.